curl/everything-curl/protocols/network.md

 a browser.

-We might use a URL like `http://example.com/index.html`, which means the client will connect to and communicate with the host named example.com.
+We might use a URL like `http://example.com/index.html`, which means the client connects to and communicates with the host named example.com.

 ## Host name resolving